tharindu-b-hewage/deep-video-activity-recognition/README.md

 # video-activity-recognition
-This is an ongoing project for my undergraduate final year project.
+This work is from my undergraduate final year project.
 ## Goals:
   * Use trained 3D convolution model to extract video features
   * Classify videos using learned parameters for convolving filters and training Dense layer